google/dwh-migration-tools/client/README.md

    out-of-band process which is highly discouraged.
 - `BQMS_VERBOSE`: Set to `True` to enable debug logging.

-### config.yaml
+## config.yaml

-The CLI requires a `config.yaml` file be passed as the `BQMS_CONFIG_PATH` environment variable.
-This file specifies the translation type (i.e. source and target dialects), translation location and default values for [unqualified references](#unqualified-references).
+The `config.yaml` file specifies the translation type (i.e. source and target dialects), translation location and default values for [unqualified references](#unqualified-references).

-Example:
+The `run.sh` wrapper script looks for `config.yaml` in the `config` directory in which it is running.
+If you are using `bqms-run` directly instead, it requires a file path be passed as the `BQMS_CONFIG_PATH` environment variable.

+Example `config.yaml` file:

 ```yaml
 # The type of translation to perform e.g. Teradata to BigQuery.
 Doc: